akuklev/LiterateKotlin/README.md

 # Conclusion and outlook
 In this memo, we have outlined the vision and rationale behind Literate Kotlin, a variant of Kotlin tailored for literate programming and academic use.
 By addressing the limitations of Kotlin in its current form, we aim to bridge the gap between the language's inherent strengths and the specific needs of educational and research contexts.

+At first glance, our suggestions may seem like a wild potpourri, as they incorporate features required to suit the needs of a broad and diverse groups within the potential audience.
+Nevertheless, the suggested changes are the result of 20 years of exploration, thinking and trying, evaluating UX feedback, and trying again.
+It started as a one-man project, continued for several years as a joint effort with [Alexander Temerev](https://www.linkedin.com/in/temerev), who made a significant contribution to the ideas presented here, and finally became part of the author's activities at JetBrains Research.

-Our proposed changes, while radical, are superficial and for the most part easy to implement.
-We believe that by enhancing readability, expressiveness, and typographic quality according to our propositions, Literate Kotlin can serve as a powerful tool for educators, researchers, and anyone who values clarity and precision in code presentation.
+While being radical, our proposals are superficial and for the most part easy to implement.
+We believe that by improving readability, expressiveness, and typographic quality according to our suggestions, Literate Kotlin can serve as a powerful tool for educators, researchers, and anyone who values clarity and precision in code presentation.

 The adjustments to syntax and appearance, along with the suggested behavioral modifications and semantic extensions, are designed to make Literate Kotlin a viable alternative for those who currently rely on pseudocode or other languages for illustrative purposes.
 We are confident that these enhancements will not only benefit the academic community, but also contribute to the broader Kotlin ecosystem by promoting a more versatile and expressive language.